changuis/ai-news-jp-slack-bot/RAILWAY_DEPLOYMENT.md

 PYTHONPATH=/app
 ```

-**Important**: For the `CONFIG_YAML` variable, copy the entire YAML configuration from your `config/config.example.yaml` file.
-The bot will read this configuration directly from the environment variable instead of looking for a config file.
+**Important**: For the `CONFIG_JSON` variable, run `python get_config_json.py` to get the JSON configuration.
+JSON is much more reliable than YAML for Railway environment variables - no more issues with quotes, newlines, or escaping!

 ### 4.2 Deploy with Environment Variables